drigovz/visualstudio-docs.pt-br/docs/debugger/debug-interface-access/idiaaddressmap-set-addressmap.md

 #### <a name="parameters"></a>Parâmetros
  `cbData`

-no O número de elementos no parâmetro `data`.
+no O número de elementos no `data` parâmetro.

  `data[]`